 First of all, the unique product stands out from other mosquito repellents.
 The wristband contains a replaceable pellet that’s described as “a blend of essential oils with patented slow-release technology.”
 To me, it smelled like a citronella candle, and I put it on my wrist next to my cool Base Project bracelet and forgot about it.
 According to Parakito, release of the natural oils’ active ingredients into the air around the wearer masks the scents of human breath and bodies, making it harder for mosquitoes to find you.
 Parakito describes the Parakito mosquito repellent as:

 - containing natural active ingredients and essential oil diffusion;

 - light weight;

 The test and result

-Parakito’s claims about the Parakito mosquito repellent band sounded good to me, so I was excited to test it out.
+Next, Parakito’s claims about the Parakito mosquito repellent band sounded good to me, so I was excited to test it out.
 Because it doesn’t contain DEET, I was skeptical about whether insects would stay away.
 I wore the Parakito wrist band during a 1.5 hour hike around Walden Pond (which has been transformed from a gravel pit into a “flourishing wetland habitat” and was full of bird watchers on the day we went) near Boulder.
 Though the day was hot, muggy, and full of bugs flying around, neither my dog nor I felt any big bites after, despite the fact that insects were visible all around the lake.
 Having a natural solution to a “pesky” problem makes this snowgrrl happy!
 Most importantly, I ended the hike bug bit free!